 Olga is married to the author William Shawcross.
-She has two daughters, Alex, who is Channel 5's Hotel Inspector and Charlie, who owned and ran Onda in St Mawes for many years and now works as a women's wear buyer for a large fashion company.
+She has two daughters, Alex, who is a hotelier and Channel 5's Hotel Inspector and Charlie, who is a breathwork expert.
 Her two stepchildren are Eleanor Wolfson and Conrad Shawcross.

 @olgapolizzi